Boeroes

 - Parental Engagement

-- Parents are actively involved in their children's education, often participating in school activities and supporting academic achievement.
+- Parents are actively involved in their children's education, emphasizing both academic and moral learning.

 - Family And Social Structure